SMahashraya/01-PyBank/README.md

 # 01-PyBank

-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv].
-The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)
+* In this challenge, we were tasked with creating a Python script for analyzing the financial records of a hypothetical company.
+The financial data was loaded from a csv called [budget_data.csv].
+The dataset was composed of two columns: `Date` and `Profit/Losses`.

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* The Python script in main.py analyzes the records to calculate each of the following:

   * The total number of months included in the dataset